Alfresco/alfresco-build-tools/docs/README.md

 New versions should follow [Semantic versioning](https://semver.org/), so:

 - if you are bugfixing an existing action, bump the third number
-- if you introduced a new action or improved an existing action, bump the second number
+- if you introduced a new action or improved an existing action ensuring backward compatibility, bump the second number
+- ```
-- only major changes in the repository layout will require a bump in the first number
+- only major changes in the repository layout, or changes preventing consumer from using the new version of an existing action with his/her existing job config will require a bump in the first number